jorisvddonk/httpom/README.md

 * `cat login.pom | httpom --` - Executes login.pom, which is passed along via stdin.
 * `httpom login.pom get-dogs.pom` - Executes login.pom, then get-dogs.pom, in a shared session.
 * `httpom login.pom | httpom get-dogs.pom` - Executes login.pom, then get-dogs.pom, in a shared session.
+* `httpom login-and-get-dogs.pom` - Executes login-and-get-dogs.pom, which could execute login.pom and then get-dogs.pom, in a shared session.
+* `httpom --web login-and-get-dogs.pom` - Executes login-and-get-dogs.pom, in an interactive web session.
+If are template variables are undefined, users are provided with a webpage on which they can define them and then make the request(s).
 * `httpom upload-cute-dog-picture.pom < cute-dog-picture.jpg` - Executes upload-cute-dog-picture.pom, with cute-dog-picture.jpg as the request body.
 * `httpom get-cute-dog-picture.pom > cute-dog-picture.jpg` - Executes get-cute-dog-picture.pom and saves its response body to cute-dog-picture.jpg.
 * `httpom --output=web get-cute-dog-picture.pom` - Executes get-cute-dog-picture.pom, then opens its response body in the system's default web browser instead of stdin.